 Through making distinct lifestyle choices it’s reassuring to know that you can improve what may seem to be a ‘set path’.
 Your environment, daily habits of body and mind, how often you move and what form of movement, what environmental toxins you’re exposed to in your home and office, what you eat and drink, and how you manage or mismanage your hormones all lead to quality of life.

 Research is mounting about how important it is to direct our health or genetic destiny.
-You might be forgiven for blaming genetics for factors such as premature aging or disease but this is now being proven otherwise with ninety percent of the signs of aging and disease being caused by lifestyle choices, not by your genes.
-90 percent of your risk is from the environment (the way you eat, move, think, and supplement, among other factors), and only 10 percent of your risk is genetic.
+You might be forgiven for blaming genetics for factors such as premature ageing or disease but this is now being proven otherwise with ninety per cent of the signs of ageing and disease being caused by lifestyle choices, not by your genes.
+90 per cent of your risk is from the environment (the way you eat, move, think, and supplement, among other factors), and only 10 per cent of your risk is genetic.
 (Dr. Sara Gottfried calls this the 90/10 rule.)

 How awesome is that??

 So where do we start with lifestyle factors and what ones am I actually talking about?
-This is a massive topic and one that I dive into in detail in my 7-week e-course but for a taster – Here are some you can begin with straight away.
+This is a massive topic and one that I dive into in detail in my Naked Habits eBook but for a taster – here are some you can begin with straight away.

 - Track your steps